-Have you ever had to run for your life from a saber-toothed tiger?
+Have you ever had to run for your life from a saber-tooth tiger?
 If you find yourself in that situation count yourself lucky for your fight or flight response.
 It evolved in human beings over tens of thousands of years and give us increased strength and alertness to overcome the occasional saber-tooth or other physical threat to our lives.
 The problem is that modern Canadians, unlike our ancient ancestors, are not given a chance to let our response system turn off.
 We’re continuously stressed and it’s hurting us.

 Canada Is Stressed Out

 Stress today isn’t set off by the risk of immediate harm but by psychological threats.
 According to StatsCan 73% of working adults experience at “least some level of stress.”
 27% of Canadians surveyed reported being highly stressed on a day to day basis.
 The causes are varied but can include long work hours, time pressures, lack of leisure time, relationships at work, and the organizational culture (1).
 Reducing stress is healthy, and doesn’t require quitting your job.
 Exercise counteracts many of the harmful effects of stress.
 Left unmanaged stress can lead to mental health issues in which the problem isn’t just one of mood, but physiology.

 “When you exercise your body produces endorphins.
 This family of hormone creates feelings of well-being and is responsible for the runner’s high phenomenon”

 Stress activates our sympathetic nervous system.
 This activation leads to the release of various hormones like adrenaline and cortisol that enable us to better deal with a perceived danger—like a sabertooth.
 Our heart and respiration rate increases.
 Our blood vessels dilate, and blood is shunted to the muscles of our limbs.
 Your body in survival mode, but this same system kicks in when we stress over everyday challenges like paying a bill or finding a new job.